SSC CGL Graduate Level Exam 2026 Application Form

 Remuneration: Pay Level-7 (₹ 44900 to 142400), Pay Level-6 (₹ 35400 to 112400), Pay Level-5 (₹ 29200 to 92300), Pay Level-4 (₹ 25500 to 81100)

-Group B Posts: Mininum 18 years (20 years for Sub Inspector, and Assistant Section Officer) and Maximum 30 years (32 years for Junior Statistical Officer), Candidate must have been born not earlier than 02-08-1994 and not later than 01-08- 2004.
+Group B Posts: Candidates must have attained the minimum age of 18 years (20 years for Sub Inspector, and Assistant Section Officer) and must not have crossed the maximum age of 30 years (32 years for Junior Statistical Officer), Candidate must have been born not earlier than 02-08-1994 and not later than 01-08- 2004.

 Application Fee: ₹ 100/